Ernest Perron: Early life

-Reza Khan strongly disapproved of Perron for his homosexuality and tried to send him back to Switzerland, but was persuaded by his children to allow him to stay.
-Reza Khan's first reaction to Perron was to attack him with his riding crop and beat him bloody, and although the Crown Prince persuaded the Shah to let Perron stay, Reza Khan demoted Perron down to a gardener at the Marble Palace.
-In 1939, Perron started to write newspaper articles about Iran for Swiss newspapers, by 1941 was an "employee" of the Crown Prince, through he was unable to provide a job description to foreign diplomats about what he was actually doing and by 1942 he was working for the French embassy in Tehran as a translator.
-In 1942, Perron worked as a messenger for Mohammad Reza, carrying letters back and forth between him and Reza Khan who had been exiled by the British to South Africa in September 1941.
+Reza Shah strongly disapproved of Perron for his homosexuality and tried to send him back to Switzerland, but was persuaded by his children to allow him to stay.
+Reza Shah's first reaction to Perron was to attack him with his riding crop and beat him bloody, and although the crown prince persuaded the Shah to let Perron stay, Reza Shah demoted Perron down to a gardener at the Marble Palace.
+In 1939, Perron started to write newspaper articles about Iran for Swiss newspapers and by 1941 was an "employee" of the crown prince, though he was unable to provide a job description to foreign diplomats about what he was actually doing.
+By 1942 he was working for the French embassy in Tehran as a translator.
+In 1942, Perron worked as a messenger for Mohammad Reza, now the Shah of Iran, carrying letters back and forth between him and his father, Reza Shah, who had abdicated as a result of the Anglo-Soviet invasion of Iran and been exiled by the British to South Africa in September 1941.

+After the arrest and imprisonment of Mossadegh in 1936 Perron helped secure his release in 1941 after Mossadegh's son, who was Perron's doctor, asked him for help.